-In this article, we’ll cover the ins and outs of this marketing phenomenon.
-Most importantly, you'll learn how to focus your content locally to effectively win hearts, souls, and most importantly, wallets!
+In this article, we’ll cover the ins and outs of local marketing.
+You'll learn how to locally focus your content to win customers, hearts, and most significantly, wallets!

-Put simply, local online marketing refers to a mix of digital marketing strategies that local businesses can use to engage with new and prospective customers within a targeted—often small—geographical radius.
+Put simply, local online marketing refers to a mix of digital marketing strategies that local businesses can use to engage with new and prospective customers within a targeted —often small— geographical radius.
+Local marketing is typically used by businesses with a physical storefront, like hotels, restaurants, medical offices, etc.

-In the subsequent sections, we'll take a closer look at strategies that can make your local online marketing campaign an instant success.
+In the following chapters, we'll take a closer look at strategies that can make your local online marketing campaign an instant success.

 Let's set the stage with a quick definition.